 At their best, opera and theater leave us transformed—forever changed by what we witnessed, often with a new understanding of the power and possibility of art.
 An average night at the theater stays with us much longer than most other nights out, but performances here at Glimmerglass are so memorable because of the perfect intimacy of our theater and the unmatched beauty of the setting.
 This Pagliacci does it all in the way only Glimmerglass can.

-One Thought on “Rob's Ramblings - A One-Hit Wonder, Glimmerglass style”
+2 Thoughts on “Rob's Ramblings - A One-Hit Wonder, Glimmerglass style”

 View Comments